 Before delving into however electricity is created, let’s begin with a little “Electricity 101 Lecture”.
 Electricity is the flow of free electrons from one place to another place, more specifically flowing around in a circuit system.
 “Free Electrons,” I think we found these words in our Chemistry Class.

 Anyway, electrons are negatively charged subatomic particles.
-If anyhow, one of these electrons become free from its atom and forced to move to another place then electricity will produce.
+If anyhow, one of these electrons becomes free from its atom and forced to move to another place then electricity will produce.

 Now outermost electrons, or valence electrons, require at least amount of force to be free from its present atom.
 When the free electrons find new atoms to latch onto, they just kick out an existing electron and the process begins all over again and again.
 And this is how producing an electric current.